boebe24/boebe-DPP-Server/README.md

 Example: `123.456.789.123`

 > Note: Our team tested this project on a VPS with an Intel Xeon CPU, Ubuntu 22.04 x64, 1TB RAM, located in Frankfurt.
+It works with Ubuntu 20.04 as well.
 AMD CPUs have not been tested.

 ### 2. Purchase a Domain